Mechanical Design Engineer

 Who are we looking for?

-This is a great opportunity for enthusiastic, qualified and experienced mechanical design engineers to join the diverse and growing team at RACE.
+This is a great opportunity for an enthusiastic, qualified and experienced mechanical design engineer to join the diverse and growing team at UKAEA.

 What will you be responsible for?

 They are experienced in the development of components, equipment and systems and can use CAD tools and validation techniques to propose engineered solutions that meet design requirements.